 To minimize withdrawal symptoms, it’s recommended to gradually taper off the medication under the guidance of a healthcare professional.
 Tapering off the medication slowly allows the brain to adjust to the decrease in serotonin levels and can help minimize withdrawal symptoms.

 If you are affected by addiction or concerned about your mental health, it’s important to know that there are organizations that can help you.
 At Eleanor Health, we’re committed to providing personalized treatment plans to help you get the future you want, without judgment.
-We’re located in Louisiana, Massachusetts, North Carolina, New Jersey, Ohio, Texas, and Washington.
+We’re located in Florida, Louisiana, Massachusetts, North Carolina, New Jersey, Ohio, Texas, and Washington.
 Connect with us today to learn more about how we can help.